-The main topic is the career and oeuvre of New York resident, William Martin Joel.
 When John was growing up, Billy Joel was everywhere and was a lot like Rudolph the Red-Nosed Reindeer.
 Then, John left Long Island.

 There is some disagreement about whether Billy ever technically got "big," but you gotta know that the man is a very gifted melodicist.
 John wonders how he would function in a Beatles-like band, and Merlin just really loves those bridges.
 John seems to kind of envy Billy's helicopter lifestyle.